June 1962 Alcatraz escape: Reported sightings

+For years after the escape, many alleged sightings of the fugitives, as well as possible leads to their whereabouts were reported.
 In January 1965, the FBI investigated a rumor that Clarence Anglin was living in Brazil.
 Agents were dispatched to South America but found no direct evidence that he was there.

-A man called the Bureau in 1967 claiming to have been Morris's classmate and to have known him for 30 years.
+A man called the Bureau in 1967 claiming to have been Morris's classmate and to have known him for 30 years, as well having served time in jail with him.
 He said he had bumped into him in Maryland and described him as having "a small beard and moustache", but refused to give further details.

-Family members of the Anglin brothers occasionally received postcards and messages over the years.
-Most were unsigned; one was signed "Jerry", and another "Jerry and Joe".
-The family also produced a Christmas card, purportedly received in the family mailbox in 1962, saying, "To Mother, from John.
+Family members of the Anglin brothers claimed to have occasionally received postcards and messages from unknown sources over the years.
+Most were unsigned, others were signed "Jerry and Joe".
+The family also have a Christmas card, which they alleged was received in the family mailbox in 1962, saying, "To Mother, from John.
 Merry Christmas."
-Another of the Anglins' 11 siblings, Robert, also said that sometimes the phone would ring and all that could be heard was breathing on the other end; Robert said, "I suppose all that could have been pranks, but maybe it was my brothers."
-The mother of the Anglin brothers received flowers anonymously every Mother's Day until her death in 1973, and two very tall, unusual women in heavy makeup were reported to have attended her funeral.
-Federal officials say that in the mid-to-late 1960s and into the 1970s there were "six or seven" sightings reported of the Anglin brothers, all in north Florida or Georgia.
-Robert said that in 1989, when the father of the Anglin brothers died, two strangers in beards showed up at the funeral home.
-According to Robert, "They stood in front of the casket looking at the body a few minutes — they ... wept — then, they walked out."
+Another of the Anglins' 11 siblings, Robert, was quoted in a 1993 newspaper saying they had mysterious phone calls for years.
+The mother of the Anglin brothers reportedly received flowers anonymously every Mother's Day until her death in 1973, and two very tall, unusual women in heavy makeup were reported to have attended her funeral.
+The 1993 newspaper described Federal officials saying that in the mid-to-late 1960s and into the 1970s there were "six or seven" sightings reported of the Anglin brothers, all in north Florida or Georgia.
+Robert was also quoted as saying that in 1989, when the father of the Anglin brothers died, two bearded men attended the funeral.

-In 1989, a woman who identified herself only as "Cathy" called Unsolved Mysteries tip line to report that a photo of Clarence Anglin matched the description of a man who lived on a farm near Marianna, Florida.
+In 1989, a woman who identified herself only as "Cathy" called the tip line of the show Unsolved Mysteries, to report that a photo of Clarence Anglin matched the description of a man who lived on a farm near Marianna, Florida.
 Another woman also recognized a photo of Clarence Anglin, and said he lived near Marianna.
 She correctly identified his eye color, height, and other physical features.
 Another witness claimed that a sketch of Frank Morris bore a striking resemblance to a man she had seen in the same area.